rdp2x/DSA/Day 4/Variable Arguments (Varargs).md

-Variable arguments is when we don't know how many arguments the user is going to give.
+%%  %%Variable arguments is when we don't know how many arguments the user is going to give.
 For this situation we use `...variableName` in the arguments.

 ```java